-Fig. 5 shows PLR vs. Transmission Rate for the outdoor experiments at a separation of 160 meters.
-The two significant deductions from this graph are that at this distance the 9 Mb/s rate gets no throughput while the 12 Mb/s rate experiences packet loss of approximately 50%.
+For the 6, 9, and 12 Mb/s rates Fig. 5 shows the complementary cumulative distribution functions of their PLR per second for an outdoor experiment at a separation of 160 meters.
+From this graph it can be clearly seen that at 9 Mb/s nearly every packet is lost, while the 12 Mb/s rate experiences packet loss of approximately 50%.
 Thus, while one intuitively expects lower rates to be more robust, this is not always the case.
+All higher rates experience 100% loss.

-One collection of indoor environments was carried out at midnight to ensure that there was no human motion, which could cause variations in channel conditions.
-Fig. 6 reports PLR vs. Transmission Rate for these experiments.
+One set of indoor experiments was carried out at midnight to ensure that there was no human motion, which could cause variations in channel conditions.
 The transmitter and receiver laptops were placed in separate offices approximately 10 meters apart, with several partition walls between them.
-In the plot it can be seen that the 9 Mb/s rate suffers a similar PLR to the 12 Mb/s rate.
-Note that in these indoor experiments, where one might expect the Rayleigh fading model to be appropriate, they do not confirm the second non-monotonic prediction of the Rayleigh fading channel (18 Mb/s, compared with 24 Mb/s).
+Fig. 6 reports complementary cumulative distribution function (ccdf) for PLR per second for this experiment.
+The 6 Mb/s has the lowest PLR most frequently.
+The ccdf for the 9 Mb/s rate, however, which is located at the extreme right of the plot, completely dominates the ccdf of the 12 Mb/s rate.
+Also shown are the 18 and 24 Mb/s rates.
+In these indoor experiments one might expect the Rayleigh fading model to be appropriate, but they do not confirm the second non-monotonic prediction of the Rayleigh fading channel of 18 Mb/s compared with 24 Mb/s.

 A second collection of indoor experiments were performed at mid-day during a working week to investigate the impact of channel conditions driven by human motion as well as the switching on and off of computers with wireless cards.
-Fig. 7 is the autocovariance function for the loss sequence corresponding to the first indoor daytime experiment at 12 Mb/s and, again, the vertical range is tiny suggesting little pairwise dependency.
-For two distinct runs, Fig. 8 reports typical measurements of PLR vs. Transmission Rate.
-This plot illustrates that although the absolute level of loss changes based on the environmental conditions, both the redundancy of 9 Mb/s and the non-monotonicity feature of PLR do not change.
+Fig. 7 is the autocovariance function for the loss sequence corresponding to an indoor daytime experiment at 12 Mb/s and, again, the vertical range is small suggesting little pairwise dependency.
+Fig. 8 reports ccdf for PLR that are typical of multiple experiments we performed.
+Although the absolute level of loss changes based on the environmental conditions, the redundancy of 9 Mb/s and the non-monotonicity feature of PLR do not change.
+From our experimental observations, we consistently find that the 802.11a 9 Mb/s rate is redundant.
+Consequently, we choose to eliminate it from the set of possible rates for RC.
+A more conservative scheme would be to sample both the 9 Mb/s and 12 Mb/s rates from 6 Mb/s, but the key point is that the monotonicity of robustness to noise of these rates cannot be taken for granted.

-From our experimental observations, we find that the 802.11a 9 Mb/s rate is redundant and should be eliminated from the set of possible rates for RC.
-The question of the redundancy of the 802.11a 18 Mb/s rate is more subtle, as this has not been supported by our indoor experiments.
+The question of the redundancy of the 802.11a 18 Mb/s rate is more subtle, as this has not been supported by any of our experiments.
 Adopting a risk-averse approach we suggest that care needs to be taken by adaptive RC algorithms when the 18 Mb/s rate appears to function poorly.
 In order to ensure that in this case H-RCA doesn't get stuck at the 12 Mb/s rate, on a rate increase decision from 12 Mb/s it samples the 18 Mb/s and 24 Mb/s rates in a round-robin fashion.
-Alternative sampling schemes to overcome these difficulties are discussed in Section VI.
+Alternative sampling schemes to overcome these difficulties are discussed in Section VI-B.